newatoms/beta/_private/customers/stby/posts-and-research/partner-interview/interview-questions.md

 * Create insights within the organisation
 * Improve relationship with existing audience

+For this pitch we interview Thijs de Boer, the partner of Marie de Vos.
+### Information about Thijs de Boer

+### Information about Marie de Vos

+* She is operational manager and design Researcher
+* She has responsibility for fieldwork, analysis and delivery
+* Studied cognitive psychology at Maastricht University
+* Has a MSc. in mediatechnology with her focus here being on ‘creative research which she obtained at Leiden University.
+* She was a intern for 4 months at STBY before graduating
+* Became a full time research assistant until 2012
+* She is a full time design researcher since 2012

 ## Het Interview (NL)

 *Probeer, altijd het interview op te nemen*